 A horse's nostrils are very flexible.
 Horses only breath through their nostrils.
 Cartilage holds the nostrils open, and the nostrils can flare open to allow more air to pass.
-The folds and hairs in the nostrils help filter dust.Continue to 7 of 30 below.
+The folds and hairs in the nostrils help filter dust.Continue to 6 of 29 below.

 The forehead is the area between and just above the eyes.
 Foreheads can be concave, flat or convex.
 Arabians often have a concave or dished face.
 Some warmbloods have convex or almost “Roman noses”.

 A horse's eyes are set slightly on the side of its head.
-This enables it to see forward and backward--handy when it was important to keep an eye out for predators.
-Learn how your horse sees.Continue to 9 of 30 below.
+This enables it to see forward and backward.
+This comes in handy when it is time to keep an eye out for predators.Continue to 8 of 29 below.

-The wide flat area on the side of the face is the cheek, with the rim of the bone curved along the bottom.Continue to 10 of 30 below.
+The wide flat area on the side of the face is the cheek, with the rim of the bone curved along the bottom.Continue to 9 of 29 below.

 The neck extends from the head to the top of the shoulder area, ending at the withers.
 There are seven cervical vertebrae in the neck.
 The neck is very flexible.
-Depending on the build of the horse it may be lean or muscular and curved.Continue to 11 of 30 below.
+Depending on the build of the horse it may be lean or muscular and curved.Continue to 10 of 29 below.

 The growth of coarse hair sprouting from the horse’s crest is called the mane.
 Some breeds like the Appaloosa have very sparse manes, while others like Morgans and some draft breeds have very thick manes.
 Manes provide some protection from the weather.
 Horses toss their manes to flick away biting insects.
-If you plan to pull your horse’s mane for banding or braiding you’ll need to provide a little extra protection from the bugs.
-Learn to care for your horse's mane.Continue to 13 of 30 below.
+If you plan to pull your horse’s mane for banding or braiding you’ll need to provide a little extra protection from insects.Continue to 12 of 29 below.

 The shoulder is the large bone that runs from the withers down to the chest.
 A well-sloped shoulder can indicate a horse that will have smooth gaits.
-Horses with more vertical shoulders can have choppier gaits.Continue to 15 of 30 below.
+Horses with more vertical shoulders can have choppier gaits.Continue to 14 of 29 below.

 The Front Cannon Bone